awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/2_create_role.md

 #### 2. Create an IAM role to use during this lab.

-During this lab, we will use AWS Glue to scan our data stored in Amazon S3, to transform that data and to store it transformed on Amazon S3.
-We need a service role that will give AWS Glue the permissions to do so.
+During this lab, you will use AWS Glue to scan our data stored in Amazon S3, to transform that data and to store it transformed on Amazon S3.
+You need a service role that will give AWS Glue the permissions to do so.

 **2.1** On the AWS Console, navigate to AWS IAM or click [here](https://us-east-1.console.aws.amazon.com/iamv2/home#/home).